(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: The case of a trivial Mather invariant

 The last point deserves some attention.
-A different view of the previous procedure is that we have changed the Szekeres vector field $\X = \Y$ of $f$ to another smooth vector field that coincides with $\alpha \X$ in a neighborhood of the origin.
-The new action restricted to this neighborhood consists just in integrating this new vector field $\alpha \X$ to the same times of integration than the original action in regard to $\X$.
-Since we always keep a smooth vector field defined on the whole interval $[0,1]$, the Mather invariant remains trivial.
+A different view of the previous procedure is that we have changed the Szekeres vector field $\X = \Y$ of $f$ to another $C^1$ vector field that coincides with $\alpha \X$ in a neighborhood of the origin and remains untouched near the right endpoint.
+The new action restricted to this neighborhood consists just in integrating this new vector field $\alpha \X$ to the same times of integration of those of the original action in regard to $\X$.
+Since we always keep a $C^1$ vector field defined on the whole interval $[0,1]$, the Mather invariant remains trivial.

 If there is also hyperbolicity at the right endpoint, we simultaneously perform a similar deformation about it (otherwise, we keep untouched a neighborhood of this point).
 We let $g^{\alpha}$ be the resulting conjugating map that involves eventual deformation at both endpoints, and we summarize all of this in the lemma below.